 Researchers are challenged to present their research in the most captivating, inspiring and educational way possible – in just four minutes!

 A winner will be elected.
 The audience and expert judges jointly decide on the winners.

 What do you win?

-The winners gain a place each in the national final of the Researchers’ Grand Prix, which will take place on 25 November 2021 in Stockholm.
-The winner of the national final will take home 15,000 SEK to be used for a study trip or other type of professional development activity.
-In addition, all competitors in the Researchers’ Grand Prix Digital will also receive coaching in presentation techniques from an experienced presentation coach.
+The winner gain a place in the national final of the Researchers’ Grand Prix, which will take place on November/December 2023 in Stockholm.
+All competitors in the Researchers’ Grand Prix Digital will receive coaching in presentation techniques from an experienced presentation coach.
 Here, you will gain knowledge and experience that will be of benefit to you long after the competition is over!
 Previous contestants have particularly appreciated this stage of the process.